pesterhazy/presumably/posts/reagent-2.md

 But if you only change code, neither of those events occur.
 Consequently you need to re-render the scene manually.
-With Reagent, as with React, this is done simply by re-mounting the root component, i.e. by re-running `render-component`.
+With Reagent, as with React, this is done simply by re-mounting the root component, i.e. by re-running `r/render`.

 With boot and boot-reload,
 [set the on-jsload property](https://github.com/martinklepsch/tenzing/blob/242a30595f63a541b8ada8bd7be0b489ccf522a2/resources/leiningen/new/tenzing/build.boot#L38)